How I lowered blood pressure without drugs

 Amazing when you consider I was consistently 190+/120+ only five months before, plagued by headaches, heart palpitations, and the end of my life seemed to be approaching rapidly.
 You could say I’ve come a long way.

 So what’s the secret to my new found health and ‘normal’ blood pressure?
 Two things – Diet and Exercise.

-- A 30 minute walk up the hill behind my house that gets my lungs and hearts working two or three time a week
+- A 30 minute walk up the hill behind my house that gets my lungs and heart working two or three times a week

-- Taking 15 minutes off for a slow breathing exercise (assisted by BreathEasy audio tracks)
+- Taking 15 minutes off for a slow breathing exercise (assisted by guided slow breathing audio tracks)

 - Drinking water more often (I prefer it carbonated)

 - Having a bowl of oatmeal every morning

 - Supplementing my daily diet with 500mg Vitamin C, multi vitamin (including 100mg Magnesium), 600mg Calcium, Cod Liver Oil capsules (Omega 3), 30 drops of Hawthorn tincture